ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Complete the changelog
 - [ ] Add key bindings on the home page to allow navigating using just the keyboard
 - [ ] Add a "help" command which explains the workings of the available commands
+- [ ] Improve the display of tags and categories
+- [ ] Setup a monospace font for the site
+- [ ] Add black border around the revolver cursor graphic